 No matter how much information we share, there are always more questions.
 And when we get asked questions we haven't heard before, we post them here.

-We're not contractors, but we do help property managers, REIT's, and investors manage their property maintenance using our proprietary, cloud-based software.
+We help residential and commercial property managers with their maintenance coordination using our proprietary, cloud-based software.
 POWERtoolsTM and a 24/7/365 call center.

-Lower Cost per Door - When you consider the fully burdened cost of maintenance management, we perform better at a lower cost per door.
+Lower Cost - When you consider the fully burdened cost of maintenance coordination, we perform better at a lower cost.

-Scalability - Adding clients and additional rental units is often hindered by the inability to scale maintenance operations.
+Scalability - Adding clients, properties, and additional rental units is often hindered by the inability to scale maintenance operations.
 We give you the freedom to grow your business without having to radically expand your office infrastructure.

-Preferred Contractors - Handyman On Demand is a maintenance management and coordination company and not a licensed contractor.
+Preferred Contractors - Handyman On Demand is a maintenance coordination company and not a contractor.
 We are on the front line of every work order.
-So we must eliminate any conflict of interest and the perception that we are in some way profiting from the contractors we dispatch.
-We dispatch YOUR preferred contractors.
-No contractor ever sets foot on your property unless they have been vetted by us and approved by you.
+So we eliminate any conflict of interest and the perception that we are in some way profiting from the contractors we dispatch.
+We only dispatch contractors you have approved in advance.

 Yes.
 In the unlikely event we're not meeting your needs you can cancel at any time.
 However, the most likely case will be that you or your client have sold a property or changed management.
 In either case, we'll help you wind up your account and make the transition.
 Just give us 30 days notice.